 Hostnames

-Configuring the Hostname of a Device by Using a Configuration Group
+Configure the Hostname of a Device in a Configuration Group

-The hostname of a Junos OS or Junos OS Evolved device is its identification.
+The hostname of a device running Junos OS device is its identification.
 A network device must have its identity established to be accessible on the network.
-That is perhaps the most important reason to have a hostname, but a hostname has other purposes.
+That is perhaps the most important reason to have a hostname, but a hostname also has other purposes.

-The software uses the configured hostname as part of the command prompt and to prepend log files and other accounting information.
-The hostname is also used anywhere else when knowing the device identity is important.
-For these reasons, we recommend hostnames be descriptive and memorable.
+Junos OS uses the configured hostname as part of the command prompt and to prepend log files and other accounting information.
+The hostname is also used anywhere else where knowing the device identity is important.
+For these reasons, we recommend that you provide hostnames that are descriptive and memorable.

 You can configure the hostname at the [edit system]

-hierarchy level, a procedure shown in Configuring a Device’s Unique Identity for the Network.
-Optionally, instead of configuring the hostname at the [edit
+Optionally, instead of configuring the hostname at the [edit system]

 as an example.

-Starting with Junos OS Release 13.2R3, if you configure hostnames that are longer than the CLI screen width, regardless of the terminal screen width setting, the commit operation occurs successfully.
-Even if the terminal screen width is less than the hostname length, commit is successful.
+If you configure hostnames that are longer than the CLI screen width, regardless of the terminal screen width setting, the commit operation occurs successfully.
+Even if the terminal screen width is less than the hostname length, the commit is successful.

-To set the hostname using a configuration group:
+To set the hostname by using a configuration group:

 Mapping the Hostname of the Switch to IP Addresses